 A home is a major investment that you need to insure against financial loss.
-It’s in your best interest to have this protection, and most lenders will also require you to buy insurance for your home.
+It’s in your best interest to purchase homeowners insurance, and most lenders will require it when you take out a loan.

 “For most people, your home is the largest purchase you will ever make,” says Brandon Tritten, an insurance agent and partner at JBLB Insurance Group in Platte City, Missouri.

 Homeowners insurance covers damage to your home, the theft or destruction of your belongings, and liability for injuries or property damage caused to others.
 However, there are limits to what homeowners insurance will cover.

 Here’s what you need to know about how it works, and how to choose a homeowners insurance policy that fits your personal situation.